fsolt/fsolt.github.io/sw/index.md

 `icpsrdata` is an R package that provides reproducible, programmatic access to datasets stored in the [Inter-university Consortium for Political and Social Research archive](http://www.icpsr.umich.edu).

 To install:

 * the latest released version: `install.packages("icpsrdata")`
 * the latest development version: `ghit::install_github("fsolt/icpsrdata")`

 For more details, check out [the vignette](https://cran.r-project.org/web/packages/icpsrdata/vignettes/icpsrdata-vignette.html).

+Please recall that by using ICPSR's services, you accept its [Terms and Conditions](http://www.icpsr.umich.edu/cgi-bin/terms?path=ICPSR&study=0001).

 ### pewdata